 A trained volunteer presenter will speak about the merits of the Scouting program, giving detailed information on council finances, FOS, and the Mohegan Council, and will invite parents to assist with these efforts.
 A sample script is available to each presenter.
 The presenter is a leader/adult from within the unit or someone assigned by the district FOS presenter team, or a combination thereof.

-If you would like to volunteer to be a Family FOS presenter or you have questions about the 2017 FOS campaign please contact:
+If you would like to volunteer to be a Family FOS presenter or you have questions about the Family Friends of Scouting campaign, please contact:

 Mill Town District: